 You'll become a key part of our agency team, while also working closely with other FORM interns on an actual project for a client or community initiative.
 You’re going to take real-world problems, think up solutions and then (this is the hardest part) figure out how to turn your ideas into something tangible.
 In other words, you’re not just going to get a closer look at agency life.
 You’re going to live it the way we do every day.

 UX Design & Development

 You are a mere mortal, and yet to your family and friends, you are a tech god.
 You fix problems with a user-first mentality, some wireframes, HTML and a lil’ CSS.
 But first, you might want to try turning it off and on again.

 You’ve emerged from your content cocoon as a full-on social butterfly.
 Insta, Snap, Pinterest, you’re all over it.
 You’re the #first one to #know what is #trending and #why.
-And when it comes to earned media like press releases and articles, you're all about that AP style.
+And when it comes to earned media such as press releases and articles, you're all about that AP style.